kz-d/prisma-where-required/README.md

 # prisma-where-required

-## Project Status

-Please note that this project is currently in **Beta**.
-While this software is open-source and contributions are welcome, please be aware that functionality may change, and there may be bugs or missing features.

 ## Overview
 prisma-where-required is a utility that enforces certain fields to be mandatory in the 'where' clause when using Prisma.
 This tool was primarily created with multi-tenant systems or to perform a soft delete in mind.